DVC Configuration Steps

 If you select a 2D point cloud, then the point cloud will only be created on the currently displayed slice of the image.
 A 3D point cloud will be created across the entire extent of the mask.

-The overlap is the percentage overlap of the subvolume regions.
-You can also set a rotation of the subvolumes in degrees, relative to any of the three axes.
+The Overlap is the percentage overlap of the subvolume regions.
+You can also set a Rotation Angle of the subvolumes in degrees, relative to any of the three axes.

-You may choose to erode the mask.
-Without doing this, although all of the points will lie within the mask, parts of some of the subvolumes may lie outside of the mask.
-Eroding the mask will help to ensure the entirety of all of the subvolume regions lies within the mask.
+Parts of some of the subvolumes may lie outside of the mask, although all of the points will lie within the mask.
+You may choose to erode the mask by ticking Erode mask.
+Eroding the mask will help ensure the entirety of all of the subvolume regions lies within the mask.
 Be aware that this is quite a time consuming process.
-You may also adjust the multiplier on the erosion, which will change how heavily this erosion process takes place – you may decrease the multiplier if it does not matter to you if some subvolumes are partially outside of the mask.
+You may also adjust the Erosion multiplier, which will change how heavily this erosion process takes place – you may decrease the multiplier if it does not matter if some subvolumes are partially outside of the mask.

-The display subvolume regions option allows you to turn on/off viewing the subvolumes, but the points themselves will still be displayed.
-The display registration region toggles on/off the view of the registration box centred on point 0.
+The Display Subvolume Regions option allows to turn on/off viewing the subvolumes, but the points themselves will still be displayed.
+The Display Registration Region toggles on/off the view of the registration box centred on point 0.

 _images/3D_pointcloud.png